Khairul Faizi Mohammad, Brad Yoo

-As arteries and the nerves are basically situated on the medial and on the lateral aspects of the toe.
-The best approach to the toe is therefore in the sagittal plane, in line with the dorsal axis of the toe.
+As arteries and the nerves are mainly situated on the medial and lateral aspects of the toe, the best approach is in the sagittal plane, in line with the dorsal axis of the toe.

 Make a longitudinal incision over the center of the toe from the MTP joint up to the PIP joint.

 Expose the capsule.
-Dissect out the sides of the joint capsule and insert small right angle retractors to protect the neurovascular structures on each side of the capsule.
+Dissect out the sides of the joint capsule using scissors, and insert small right-angle retractors to protect the neurovascular structures on each side of the capsule.

 Close the wound with a running 4–0 self-absorbing suture.
-This makes suture removal unnecessary.